 The lot ID must appear on each package, either written in plain language or in code, printed in any manner, provided it is un-erasable.
-The product's expiration date can be used as lot ID.
+The product's expiration date can be considered as the lot ID.

 Expiration Date and Preservation Instructions